sroscoe2/CSCE156-Lab06-JDBC/readme.md

 # Computer Science II
-## Lab 9.0 - Java Database Connectivity API I
+## Lab 6.1 - Java Database Connectivity API I

-An introduction the Java Database Connectivity (JDBC) API in the context of a web application using the albums database.
+An introduction to the Java Database Connectivity (JDBC) API in the context of a web application using the albums database.

 This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [Department of Computer Science & Engineering](https://cse.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).

+Chris Bourke wrote this lab, revamped by Sarah Roscoe for Summer 2021.

 ## Overview